jeffhollar/alchemy-at-lumen/wikipediatool/README.md

 ```
 Can you describe Quantum Computing?
 ```

+## Video Demonstrations
+A video demonstration is available that showcases both the CLI and WebUI versions of the Wikipedia Research Tool in action.
+The video demonstrates:

+- How to run the CLI version using `agents.py`
+- How to launch and use the WebUI version with Streamlit
+- Example queries and responses from both interfaces
+- Key features and capabilities of the tool

+Watch the demonstration video here: [Wikipedia Research Tool Demo](https://youtu.be/_uFisOO44ZQ)

 ## Requirements
 All required dependencies are listed in `requirements.txt`.
 The main dependencies include: